 Once inside, Lucas quickly shut the door and pulled me into the bedroom.
 “Jesus, Grey—I’ve not wanted or needed something like this in years!”

 I think the thing that surprised me the most was how much I felt like a seventeen-year-old virgin all over again.
-Lucas was doing things to me that I never even dreamed could be done!
+Lucas was doing something to me that I never even dreamed could be done!
 Who knew feeling a tongue on your hole could feel so damned incredible?
 I nearly shot my load just from that!

 But when Lucas hovered over me, grabbed my cock, and guided it into his ass.
 Oh, wow!
 My first thought was that this is nothing like being inside a woman!
-Oh, HELL no!
+Oh, Hell no!
 The way Lucas flexed his muscles as he moved up and down on my cock felt like a hundred fingers touching every hot spot on my body.

 As incredible as feeling my cock inside Lucas was, the best part was watching him.
 His sweat-glistened body looked even more amazing as he would work himself around me.
 Watching his head roll back with his blond hair flopping around was hot—but when accompanied with low, guttural moans of pleasure—that nearly sent me over the edge.